Margaret of Anjou: Final years and death

-Margaret lived in France for seven years as a poor relation of the king.
+Margaret lived in France for seven years as a poor relation of the King.
 She was hosted by Francis de Vignolles and died, impoverished, in his castle of Dampierre-sur-Loire, near Anjou on 25 August 1482 at the age of 52.
+Although her exact cause of death is unknown while living in poverty, her importance was never doubted.
+Her inheritance was given to King Louis XI of France.
+This was a term of agreement when she was ransomed from the English.
 She was entombed next to her parents in Angers Cathedral, but her remains were removed and scattered by revolutionaries who ransacked the cathedral during the French Revolution.

-Margaret's letters
+Legacy

 Many letters written by Margaret during her tenure as queen consort are still extant.
 One was written to the Corporation of London regarding injuries inflicted on her tenants at the manor of Enfield, which comprised part of her dower lands.
 Another letter was written to the Archbishop of Canterbury.
-Margaret's letters, which typically began with the words "By the Quene," are compiled in a book edited by Cecil Munro published for the Camden Society in 1863.
+Margaret's letters, which typically began with the words "By the Quene", are compiled in a book edited by Cecil Munro published for the Camden Society in 1863.

-Possible connection to Elizabeth Woodville

 Elizabeth Woodville (born ca 1437), later Queen of England as the wife of Margaret's husband's rival, King Edward IV, purportedly served Margaret of Anjou as a maid of honour.
 However, the evidence is too scanty to permit historians to establish this with absolute certainty; several women at Margaret's court bore the name Elizabeth or Isabella Grey.